Usually when we hear the word “addiction,” we think of drug addiction.

 The short definition of addiction, as described by the American Society of Addiction Medicine, is as follows:

 Addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.
 Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.
 In even simpler terms, an addicted person is sick in a way that makes them behave abnormally, seeking out that which is destroying them.

 There are different types of addiction other than substance/drug addiction.
 Most of these other addictions classify as behavioral addictions.
-Also called “process addiction,” behavioral addictions are characterized by the person’s compulsive behavior and continually engaging in behavior or activity that is having an adverse impact on their life.
+Also called “process addictions,” behavioral addictions are characterized by the person’s compulsive behavior that leads them to continually engage in activity that is having an adverse impact on their life.
 Some more typical examples of this type of addiction are gambling, sex, shopping, gaming, exercising, and eating.

 Some research suggests that there are similar changes in the brain, similar behaviors, and common risk factors in both substance addiction and process addiction.

 Also, individuals suffering from substance addiction are often dealing with more than one addiction.
 As reported by CASA, among people with a substance problem, nearly 1 in 5 have multiple substance disorders.